Author Profile Picture

 These tips were from findings of my first report (Linking Learning to Business) and have surfaced in pretty much every study since.
 The language changes – hello alignment, agile, impact, performance support, but the core principles of success have not.

-This is why I believe that getting this right – before we start working on our tools and techniques, we need to work on our core strengths as learning professionals.
-They help make sense of the complex environment in which we operate so that we can make the choices that really make a difference to the individuals, teams and organisations that we support.
+This is why I believe that getting this right.
+Before we start working on our tools and techniques, we need to work on our core strengths as learning professionals.
+They help make sense of the complex environment in which we operate.
+That way, we can make the choices that really make a difference to the individuals, teams and organisations that we support.

 This year, more than ever before, our organisations need a future fit L&D team with a strong core to help them become equipped and ready.